blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-If function is defined, it is called for every match.
+If defined, it is invoked for every match.
 If `false` is returned, the current key is excluded from the result.

-The return value of this function has no effect when a search context is provided.
+The return value of this callback has no effect when a search context is provided.

-Can be used as a callback function to do processing as matching keys are traversed.
+Can be used to do processing as matching keys are traversed.

-Called in same order as matches would appear in result.
+Invoked in same order as matches would appear in result.

-This method is conceptually similar to the callback function in [Array.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).
+This method is conceptually similar to [Array.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).

 #### breakFn